sourcegraph/handbook/content/departments/people-talent/learning-and-development.md

 - **Average Class Rating:** After each class, you will be able to provide feedback about your learning experience.
 Your score will help us assess the effectiveness of content and the value it provides to your professional learning.
 - **Active Learners:** The total number of teammates actively participating in classes.

 By measuring these key engagement metrics, we can adapt our L&D offerings, to better meet our teammate’s needs.
-Your participation and feedback are crucial in shaping the future of your learning experience at Sourcegraph so please share any feedback via #learning or #ask-people-team.
+Your participation and feedback are crucial in shaping the future of your learning experience at Sourcegraph so please share any feedback via #chat-learning or #ask-people-team.